wso2/docs-is/en/identity-server/7.0.0/docs/deploy/configure/databases/carbon-database/change-to-ibm-db2.md

 	1. Execute database scripts.

 		Execute the scripts in the `<IS-HOME>/dbscripts/db2.sql` file, against the database created.

-3. If you have a requirement in using workflow feature, follow [Change the default database of BPS database]({{base_path}}/deploy/configure/databases/carbon-database/change-datasource-bpsds).

-4. Download the DB2 JDBC driver for the version, you are using and copy it to the `<IS_HOME>/repository/components/lib` folder.
+3. Download the DB2 JDBC driver for the version, you are using and copy it to the `<IS_HOME>/repository/components/lib` folder.

 ---